“ECCE” Article 308: With or against abolishing art. 308?

 There are some issues under the table that are related to this topic, alluding to social and cultural implications, which cannot be detached from, but still may not solve, the process of evaluation of this dialectic around the 308.

 Accordingly, the way families deal with the issue is a fact.
 There are plenty of stories of girls, who were forced to resort to the measures of Article 308, by their own parents, to compensate the dishonor of having been raped.
-Dishonour is opposite to respectability.
+Dishonour is the opposite of respectability.
 Dishonor should not be an issue because the loss of respectability/ honor that affects raped women is a contradiction in terms, since raped women have inflicted no pain, but suffered it.
 This argument would lead to objectively and emotionally reject the law itself.
-Nevertheless, to the attention of whom it may concern: is society adequately ready to welcome raped girls and to not put them on social trial?
+Nevertheless, to the attention of whom it may concern: is society adequately ready to welcome raped girls and to not put them on social trials?
 What is more, the way pregnant girls need help is another pivotal fact.
-In case girls get pregnant as consequence of a rape, how can they deal with their condition?
+In case girls get pregnant as a consequence of rape, how can they deal with their condition?
 Jordan does not allow abortion.
 It is illegal.
 Equally, Jordan does not allow women to register their babies if not born within the marriage.
-Their destiny is then to resort to orphanages where to leave their children.
+Their destiny is then to resort to orphanages were to leave their children.

 This suggests Jordan may need the support of new legislative measures that should act as valuable frameworks for the abolition of Article 308.
-This could attenuate some of the consequences of the abolition of the law, an abolition that itself, risks becoming a golden cage for the victims, then.
+This could attenuate some of the consequences of the abolition of the law, an abolition that itself, risks becoming a golden age for the victims, then.
 There should be an adequate, equipped social and jurisdictional context around the revocation of Article 308.